Data Tables in LWC (Lightning Web Components)

 The reason why it is so easy to work with and easy to configure is, we don't have to deal with a ton of options.

-We only need to control the JSON string that is being passed as the input to <lightning-datatable /> tag and rest everything will be taken care by the base component.
+We only need to control the JSON string that is being passed as the input to <lightning-datatable /> tag and rest everything will be taken care of by the base component.

 In case you are here for some advanced scenarios, this is for you Advanced Data Tables in LWC